Fabio Viviani (chef)

-Fabio Viviani (born October 10, 1978, in Florence, Italy) is a chef, restaurateur, and cook book writer who has appeared on reality television.
+Fabio Viviani (born October 10, 1978, in Florence, Italy) is a chef, restaurateur, and cookbook writer who has appeared on reality television.
 He also sells a range of wines.
 In 2005 he moved from Florence to Southern California.
-In 2008 he appeared on the reality television competition series Top Chef, where he was voted the "fan favorite"; since then he has had a second career as a television host, on-air personality and product pitchman.
+In 2008 he appeared on the reality television competition series Top Chef, where he was voted the "fan favorite"; since then, he has had a second career as a television host, on-air personality, and product pitchman.